Are you like me?

 - Let us see if you want to change the default theme from

 doom-one.
-Type M-x (ie meta-x which is Alt-x in Win/Linux and Cmd-x in Mac).
+Type M-x (ie., meta-x which is Alt-x in Win/Linux and Opt-x in Mac - Cmd-x works as well in doom-emacs most of the time ).
 Whole bunch of commands show up.
 Type load-theme and you can see that auto-complete is in action.
 This command has a menu which lists all the themes. doom-one-light is a neat light theme.
 It will ask you to run that lisp code and mark it as safe for later too - you can answer y.

 - If you liked this theme and want to make it permanent, edit doom-theme in config.el to set this value.